Fudan-iGEM/2025-wiki/pages/model.md

 ##### 1.2 Q₁₀ Calculation (Temperature Coefficient)

 Q₁₀ is the core index for quantifying the impact of temperature on the reaction rate.
-The formula (Arrhenius equation) is:
+The formula (Arrhenius equation[^12]) is:
 $$
 Q_{10} = \left( \frac{v_{T2}}{v_{T1}} \right)^{\frac{10}{T2-T1}}
 $$